 Switching to the conversions mode bid strategy will allow the system to auto-optimize your CPCs to leverage the publisher sources most likely to convert.
 You can learn all about this feature here.

 While we offer various budget options, your campaign will default to a daily budget.
 Read on for a summary of all three types.

 Daily Budget: The default budget type.
 This is best if you have a fluid budget and plan to increase or decrease your budget in a timely manner.

 The daily budget represents the amount you wish to spend per day.
 After the budget is fulfilled, your campaign will stop being actively recommended, and your budget will refresh at 12am EST the following day.
-The pacing will be accelerated, which means your campaign will spend as quickly as possible until it reaches its budget each day.
+The only pacing option allowed for Daily Budgets is accelerated, which means your campaign will spend as quickly as possible until it reaches its budget each day.
 Keep in mind that the amount you spend each day may be up to 20% more than your daily budget.

 Monthly Budget: This budget type is best if you plan to spend the same amount each month and wish for it to renew on the first of each month.
 You must select a monthly budget of at least $600, as this equates to the minimum of $20 per day for the entire month.
 The pacing type will default to “Standard” – see below for a description of the different pacing types.